What is IKFF?

 PLEASE NOTE: By submitting your film for IKFF, you will be consenting to the following:

-• The film will be used as part of IKFF’s programme which will be sent to schools either on a time sensitive protected online platform or an encrypted content delivery device.
+• The film will be used as part of IKFF’s programme which will be sent to schools and organisations either on a time sensitive protected online platform or an encrypted content delivery device.

 • The supporting materials of the film will be used in promotional activities for the festival.